top of page

 • No foreign currency fees, making it ideal for overseas spending.

-• Only exclusions: Money transfers or prepaid account top-ups (e.g. GrabPay, YouTrip).
+• Exclusions: Money transfers or prepaid account top-ups (e.g. GrabPay, YouTrip).

 • This is a debit card, which means also need to fund your account before spending.
 You will earn: